Intikhab-Qaiser/VRChallenge/README.md

 # VRChallenge

-Test task given by the company
+Test task given by the company as part of the recruitment process